fbpx ...

 The biggest limitation preventing the sale of a business from being designated a 338(h)(1) sale is that the buyer must be either a C-Corporation or an S-Corporation.
 The seller must be a corporation as well (albeit with more flexibility than the buyer).
 Additionally, proceeding with a 338(h)(10) sale must be mutually agreed upon by both the buyer and seller.

-So should a seller proceed with a 338(h)(10) sale?
+Should a seller proceed with a 338(h)(10) sale?

 Much like anything in life, it depends!
 Selling a business could be the largest financial transaction you experience in your life, so making sure you do it correctly & that the proceeds are sufficient to align with your financial goals over the long term is critical.